-From IRS tax audits and Tax Court litigation services, to innocent spouse relief and trust fund penalty defense, to installment agreements and offer in compromise help, our team of experienced tax lawyers are here to help you with IRS assistance and whatever tax needs you may have.
+From IRS tax audits and Tax Court litigation services, to innocent spouse relief and trust fund penalty defense, to installment agreements and offer in compromise help, our team of experienced San Diego tax relief lawyers are here to provide IRS tax help along with any other tax needs you may have.
 With the aggressive nature of the Internal Revenue Service, it’s important to have an experienced IRS tax specialist on your side for IRS assistance and tax problem help who will fight for you and be beside you.
-Because we’re dedicated to results, we will fight hard for you; that’s the bottom line.
+Because we’re dedicated to results, an IRS tax audit lawyer will fight hard for you; that’s the bottom line.

 Here are the types of cases we can help you with.

 During the past year, the IRS audited nearly 2 million tax returns and recommended nearly 30 Billion dollars in additional tax and penalties.

 In general, tax returns are selected for audit for several reasons:

 - The main reason is the IRS strongly believes that your tax return has errors in it.
 The IRS uses a computer system to grade tax returns for errors and it also compares your tax return to other similar tax returns for variances.
 Most taxpayers get selected for audit because the IRS computer system suspects that your tax return has large errors in it.

 - Small business owners and self-employed taxpayers also have a substantially higher chance of audit.